When Should You Seek Marriage Counseling And Does It Actually Work?

 What Is Marriage Counseling?

-Marriage counseling is sometimes called couples therapy or couples counseling.
+Marital counseling is sometimes called couples therapy or couples counseling.
 It is a kind of psychotherapy or talks therapy aimed at helping persons recognize the sources of conflict in their relationship and equip them with the tools to resolve it.

-Marriage counseling is described as short-term therapy.
+Marital counseling is described as short-term therapy.
 Some couples require just a few sessions to iron out whatever it is that has come between them.
 There may be occasions, however, when a couple requires longer therapy, even up to a year.

 Who Is A Marriage Counselor?